electricjones/electricjones.github.io/hra.md

 - The **Dog Overflow** is an <span style="color: maroon">EXPOSED ZONE</span>.
 - The **Large Training Room**, **Small Training Room**, and **BRC Park** are <span style="color: green">EXPOSED ZONES</span>.
 Usually Level 2 dogs are here.
 - Volunteers can currently work with all dogs, just follow the protocols.
+- Assume every dog is at least a Level 2

 #### Locations
 - Overlow is what used to be called the Warehouse.